 When do you wear a clerical collar and when do you not?
 How do you decide?

 The purpose of a clerical collar is to identify me as a priest/pastor in public.

 This is, theoretically, helpful for the same reason other uniforms are helpful.
 If you see a lady walking up to your house with a box, it helps to know that she’s from UPS.
 If you are having a heart attack, you may want to grab the guy who’s wearing scrubs.

-Clothing is used to signal so much in our society—income, education, class, political affiliation, sports preference, drug use, sexuality, etc. To wear something that should signal none of those, but simply says “hear comes a priest,” is pretty counter-cultural.
+Clothing is used to signal so much in our society—income, education, class, political affiliation, sports preference, drug use, sexuality, etc. To wear something that should signal none of those, but simply says “here comes a priest,” is pretty counter-cultural.

 I wear a collar on the days I’m working.
 That means I wear a clergy shirt Sunday through Thursday, Friday being my day off.
-Unless i have to perform some kind of clergy task on a Friday or Saturday, in which case I will put it on.
+Unless I have to perform some kind of clergy task on a Friday or Saturday, in which case I will put it on.

 Since the collar is detachable, I might take it off when I’m alone.
 If you walk into my office I might have it off.
-Or I might take it off at the end of the work day but just leave the shirt on, which is not an attractive look.
+Or I might take it off at the end of the workday but just leave the shirt on, which is not an attractive look.

 Sometimes it causes double-takes.
 It usually lets me walk into emergency rooms, skip the line at funeral visitations, and get quickly through security checkpoints.
 I’ve worn one most days of my life since 1998.
 I’ve noticed that less and less people seem to notice it.
 That may be because I am so used to it.
-Or it may be that less people know and/or care what it is.
+Or it may be that fewer people know and/or care what it is.
 Probably a combination of both.

 Is there anything that you wouldn’t do in a collar that you would do otherwise (example: like smoking cigarettes)?
 Why or why not?

 My immediate response to that question was “of course not!”